 How Crypto Ransomware Infiltrates Computer Systems

-Quite often, emails are created using social engineering methods to bait the recipients into downloading attachments and opening links.
+Often, emails are created using social engineering methods to bait the recipients into downloading attachments and opening links.

 Social Media Messages

-Cybercriminals often employ their devious schemes to target unassuming victims on social media, most commonly on Facebook Messenger.
+Cybercriminals often employ devious schemes to target unassuming victims on social media, most commonly on Facebook Messenger.

-In light of this, they are more comfortable with following instructions and being compliant with the directions of the pop-up.
+In light of this, they are more comfortable following instructions and being compliant with the directions of the pop-up.
 Essentially, the software can infiltrate undetected with devastating consequences.

-It is a common tactic by cybercriminals to deliver crypto ransomware through exploit kits.
+It is a common tactic by cybercriminals to deliver crypto-ransomware through exploit kits.

 What Happens Once A System Has Been Infiltrated?

 If ransomware finds a way to breach your device, it targets and encrypts specific files.